sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

  (see [Move Levels](#move_levels))

-You may only do this when the card *resolves* a flip. (ie, when flipping multiple cards, *this* was the one from which the ✗ or ✔ symbols were used to interpret the result of the move)
+You may only do this when the card *resolves* a flip. (ie, when flipping multiple cards, only if the green token card was the one from which the ✗ or ✔ symbols were used to interpret the result of the move)

 ## Other flip complications: Wound cards